kpouer/Eosphoros/README.md

 # Eosphoros

+## Deprecated

+This project is deprecated.
+It was a nice experiment, the Hue SDK is not maintained anymore and Philips now provide similar feature in an official application.

 ## Introduction

 Eosphoros is a desktop application that change the colors of your Philips Hue lights according to the color of your computer screen.